Robotics-BUT/BPC-PRP/src/2_labs/text/4_lab.md

  -  Using `RViz` for graphical representation
  -  Creating basic graphical objects and defining their behavior

 > If you are using your own notebook, make sure to configure everything necessary in the Ubuntu environment!
-Refer to (URL) for details.
+Refer to [Ubuntu Environment Chapter](../../4_others/text/12_ubuntu_environment.md) for details.

 ## Fundamentals of ROS 2 (Approx. 1 Hour)